ibm-cloud-docs/satellite/locations.md

    {: screen}

 7. Verify that the public IP addresses of all of your hosts were registered and added to the DNS record of your location.
 Check that the cert status is **created** and that the records are populated with the subdomains.

+   If your hosts are from Amazon Web Services or Google Cloud Platform, you must manually register the DNS for the location control plane.
+For more information, see the [AWS](/docs/satellite?topic=satellite-providers#aws-reqs-dns-control-plane) or [GCP](/docs/satellite?topic=satellite-providers#gcp-reqs-dns-control-plane) provider topics.
+   {: note}

    ```
    ibmcloud sat location dns ls --location <location_ID_or_name>
    ```